Ha1fDead/rest_file_api/readme.md

 ## Architecture

 To automate client-side rendering & templating, I used [lit-html](https://lit-html.polymer-project.org).
-I like web components.
+I like web components, and `lit-html` seemed very similar to Knockout, so I felt it would be acceptable to use.

+I try to use a more functional approach to client-side rendering (view changes when data changes).

 ## Security

 Security is pretty non-existent.
-I block [path-traversal](https://www.owasp.org/index.php/Path_Traversal) attacks, but otherwise everything listed in [OWASP](https://www.owasp.org/index.php/Unrestricted_File_Upload) is valid.
+XSS attacks are not a concern & I block [path-traversal](https://www.owasp.org/index.php/Path_Traversal) attacks, but otherwise everything listed in [OWASP](https://www.owasp.org/index.php/Unrestricted_File_Upload) is valid.

 To secure this, I would...